pataruco/holocron/lessons/blend-accessibility/slides.md

 ### States

 **States**: special properties that define the current conditions of elements, such as `aria-disabled="true"`, which specifies to a screenreader that a form input is currently disabled.
-States differ from properties in that properties don't change throughout the lifecycle of an app, whereas states can change, generally programmatically via JavaScript.
+States differ from properties in that properties don't change throughout the lifecycle of an app.
+Whereas states can change programmatically via JavaScript.

 ---